DonAncle/timesheetApp/README.md

-# Timesheet - Google Sheets Web App
+# Timesheet - Google Sheets Web App - Free

-A robust and user-friendly timesheet management solution built with **Google Apps Script** and powered by **Google Sheets**.
+A robust and user-friendly timesheet management free solution built with **Google Apps Script** and powered by **Google Sheets**.
 This application provides a **mobile-friendly web app** for technicians to effortlessly clock in/out and manage their timesheets, alongside an **intuitive admin interface** within the spreadsheet for comprehensive payroll and overtime reporting.

 ---